Greenheart/greenheart.github.io/src/content/posts/automated-text-extraction-from-pdf-images-with-ocrmypdf.md

 ## Conclusion

-These commands usually solve most cases for me with really good results.
+These commands usually solve most cases for me with great results.
 Even though it's not always perfect, the output from `ocrmypdf` is a much better starting point for manually reviewing the PDF texts when it's important to make 100% correct conversions.

 There are also plenty of options to explore with `ocrmypdf` to improve your results.
 If you find cases where it doesn't work, both `ocrmypdf` and `tesseract` are open source projects that could become even better with your contributions.
 In other cases, there are other OCR tools available, many of which are libre software.
 However, I've not needed them so far.